 Another big news coming from Facebook.
-The social networking platform started rolling out Live video feature for the Android users.
-Mark Zuckerberg in Townhall Q&A held in Berlin today announced the company’s plan to launch this service – in the next week it’ll firstly roll out in the US and more countries will join in coming days.
+The social networking platform started rolling out a Live video feature for Android users.
+Mark Zuckerberg, in Townhall Q&A held in Berlin today, announced the company’s plan to launch this service – in the next week, it’ll firstly roll out in the US, and more countries will join in the coming days.

-While you’re on the broadcast, you’ll be able to see the number of live viewers, their names and respond to them through real-time stream of comments.
-Once your broadcast is over it will automatically be saved on your Timeline like any other video – here you have an option to delete or share the video with your friends to watch later.
+While you’re on the broadcast, you’ll be able to see the number of live viewers and their names and respond to them through a real-time stream of comments.
+Once your broadcast is over, it will automatically be saved on your Timeline like any other video – here.
+You have an option to delete or share the video with your friends to watch later.

-Facebook launched Live video for public features in August last year – that lets users to watch videos right on their News Feed.
-You can also get notification by tapping Subscribe button that will inform you about the future broadcasts in your notification panel.
+Facebook launched a Live video for public features in August last year – that lets users watch videos right on their News Feed.
+You can also get notifications by tapping Subscribe button that will inform you about the future broadcasts in your notification panel.